The Duncan Float

-The physical venue is shown in the header image for this web page.
+The physical Duncan Float venue is shown below.
 It consists of a put-in at the South Spencer Street Bridge, the stretch of the South Tyger River highlighted in yellow and the take-out at the South Danzler Road Bridge.
-The preliminary sketches for the put-in and take-out areas are shown in the following two drawings.

 A much longer video of the same float shown above can be seen by clicking here.
 The longer video was made to help people get an idea of the number of obstacles that have to be removed.
 Fortunately to get the Duncan Float both tube and kayak friendly is not near as daunting as one might think from the video.
 Many obstacles can be navigated around.
 However the ultimate goal would be to get the physical part of the Duncan Float family friendly.
 This would require clearing out most every obstacle in the main channel.

 After this is accomplished the vision is to have the Town of Duncan organize some events including food and fun.
 It has been proposed that part of the food should be a “Duncan Float.”
 This would be an ice cream float to go along with the float.